paullepoulpe/master-thesis/src/05_Delite.md

 }
 ```

 `DeliteCollection` is an interface provided by Delite for DSL authors.
-These latter can implement it with their own collection and use Delite Ops to operate on them.
+These latter can implement it with their own collection and use Delite Ops to operate on them, as in the diagram below.

 ![Delite loops hierarchy](http://www.dotty.ch/g/png?
   digraph G {